nicksmith100/shakermaker/README.md

 ### Client Goals

 This project aims to demonstrate and embed my understanding of JavaScript as part of my personal development.
-As such there is no specific client, but I have built it with the following goals in mind:
+As such there is no specific client, but I have built it with the following goals in mind from a client perspective:

 - Create a fun and engaging site which provides users with information about cocktails while generating interest in the topic
 - Provide a cocktail finder service which returns results based on selected ingredients